Steven Dyer

 Michelin

-Michelin is a global leader in the automitve industry and tire manufacturing.
-As an electrical engineering intern, I worked with the Innovation team on implementing new technologies into the tire manufactuering process.
+Michelin is a global leader in the automotive industry and tire manufacturing.
+As an electrical engineering intern, I worked with the Innovation team on implementing new technologies into the tire manufacturing process.
 My work included:

-• Developed firmware for a new standards training lab on a ESP32 microcontroller using C to establish I2C and UART communication drivers to several sensors.
+• Developed C firmware for a new standards training lab on an ESP32 microcontroller, including I2C and UART drivers for proximity and barometric pressure sensors.

 • Fine-tuned a Gocator 3D sensor via built-in emulation software, enhancing the automated quality inspection system and improving dimensional measurement accuracy by 60%.